 Teachers working with younger students or second language learners can create a choice board with sentence frames to provide students with additional support as they give each other focused feedback.
 For example, under the box labeled “Greatest Strength,” teachers could rework that as a series of fill-in-the-blank statements.
 The strongest part of this draft was ________.
 I thought _______ was done well.
 I really liked _____.
 Each option in the choice board could be composed of fill-in-the-blank statements that students complete.
 This approach to designing a choice board for peer feedback gives students agency and choice while providing the necessary scaffolding to make this activity accessible.

-It is challenging to “see” our own mistakes, but another student can provide a set of fresh eyes when reviewing a draft.
+It is challenging to “see” our own mistakes, but another student can provide a set of fresh eyes.
 Before submitting a finished product, teachers can provide students with a checklist of items required in the work.
 These are often the same things that teachers outline in the initial description of the assignment, task, or project.
 For example, English teachers may have expectations around font size and type, spacing, indentation, quotes, and citations.
 As students move through the writing process, they may forget some of these requirements and benefit from a peer editor who can review their work to ensure it complies with the stated guidelines for the assignment.

 When using a checklist to guide peer feedback, I recommend the following: